 Every music-major or minor student must officially declare the major or minor and be assigned an advisor through the Department of Music office.
 Advising is the joint responsibility of the student and the assigned faculty advisor.
 Although this responsibility is shared, it is ultimately the student's responsibility to seek the assistance of his/her advisor and to utilize the information contained within the Undergraduate Catalog, this Guidebook, and the appropriate Student Program Notification and Evaluation Form.
 Music-minor students are jointly advised by their primary advisor and the Chair of the Department of Music.

 The Chair of the Department of Music, prior to the pre-registration period, provides further assistance with advising and registration.
 This meeting is dedicated to helping students with the planning of their course schedules for the upcoming semester.
 All Registration Forms require the signature of the assigned faculty advisor or the Chair of the Department of Music before the Office of the Registrar can process them.
 The information listed below will help the new music student to get started.

 To enroll in excess of 18 credit hours of course work, students are required to obtain special permission.
 Permission is customarily granted to students who are in good academic standing.
-Prior to enrolling for an overload, students must seek permission from the Chair of the Department of Music and the Dean of the College of Arts and Sciences.
+Prior to enrolling for an overload, students must seek permission from the Chair of the Department of Music and the Dean of the College of Arts and Humanities.

 - All new and transfer students planning to major or minor in music must audition for the music faculty on the principal performing instrument or voice and be evaluated and advised for placement in a program prior to the their first semester of study.